Rosenwald School Architectural Survey

 Funding for this project was provided by a National Park Service Underrepresented Communities Grant (in partnership with the Virginia Department of Historic Resources) and the Jessie Ball duPont Fund.

 Below is a map of each school we surveyed.
-Click on an icon and read a few details about the architectural condition of each school.
+Zoom in and click on an icon and read a few details about the architectural condition of each school.
 Although we worked for two years on research that included many community members, some schools could not be found and are noted on the map in the proper county, but not in the actual place.
-If you find that a school is not in the proper location based on your local knowledge, please contact Lisa Bergstrom at firstname.lastname@example.org.
-Please note that our survey work was done at the reconnaissance level and is meant to be a starting point for further work.
+If you find that a school is not in the proper location based on your local knowledge, please contact Sonja Ingram at email@example.com.

 “We had some good teachers who were instrumental to our learning.
 They made sure everyone lived up to their full potential.
 One advantage to multiple classes in one room was that if you were smart enough learning your first grade lesson, you could listen to the second grade lesson or even the third grade lesson.
 If you took advantage of it, it could help you advance.”